Strata Global

 What are the functions of the non-woven geotextiles?

-1. Filtration: Non-woven geotextiles perform well in filtration.
+1. Filtration: Non-woven geotextiles perform well when it comes to filtration processes.
 They allow fluid to pass through a porous structure while retaining solids and contaminants, making them useful in water filtration, wastewater treatment, and soil erosion control.

-3. Drainage: The porosity of nonwoven geotextiles facilitates drainage.
-They are indispensable in providing better drainage to regions lacking good soil conditions and excessive moisture.
+3. Drainage: The porous nature of non-woven geotextiles facilitates drainage.
+They are indispensable act as drainage to regions lacking good soil conditions and excessive moisture.
 Such materials are frequently used in landscaping, construction, and agriculture.

-4. Permeability: Outstanding permeability is among the critical effective properties in describing nonwoven geotextiles.
+4. Permeability: Outstanding permeability is among the critical effective properties in describing non-woven geotextiles.
 This immediately conveys that fluid can pass directly through such fabric.
-Therefore, it is suitable for applications requiring filtration, drainage, and separation.

-5. Weight classification: Nonwoven geotextiles are generally classified by weight per unit area.
-The following is important to consider in selecting geotextiles for an application, as weight will affect a whole host of other things, including, but not limited to, strength and permeability for a given fabric.
+5. Weight classification: Non-woven geotextiles are generally classified by weight per unit area.
+It is important to consider in selecting geotextiles for an application, as weight will affect a whole host of other things, including, but not limited to, strength and permeability for a given fabric.

 Applications of non-woven geotextiles

-1. Under rock riprap revetments: Nonwoven geotextiles are also placed under rock riprap revetments, serving numerous advantages.
-They act as a filter to hold the soil in position and prevent it from clogging the voids between the rocks due to soil washing.
+1. Under rock riprap revetments: Non-woven geotextiles are also placed under rock riprap revetments, acting as a filter to hold the soil in position and prevent it from clogging the voids between the rocks due to soil washing.
 This protects the revetment structure, keeping soil erosion beneath the revetment at bay.

-How is a non-woven geotextile different from a woven geotextile material?
+How is a non-woven geotextile different from a woven geotextile?

-In summary, woven and non-woven geotextiles are uniquely designed with distinctive features that differentiate them based on their applicability.
-Woven geotextiles provide better reinforcement and stabilisation, while non-woven geotextiles are great for filtration, separation, and drainage.
+In summary, woven and non-woven geotextiles are engineered with distinct characteristics that suit different applications.
+Woven geotextiles excel in reinforcement and stabilization, whereas non-woven geotextiles are ideal for filtration, separation, and drainage.

 Need a consultation?
 We’re at your service.